FellowTraveler/Open-Transactions-old/scripts/smartcontracts/readme.txt

 ----------------------------------------------------------------------------

-GENERIC EXAMPLE

-create_smartcontract.ot is a script that creates a generic smart-contract, as a reference point.
+CONSTRUCT SMART CONTRACT

+To create your own custom smart contracts from scratch, use the new utility script:  smartcontract.ot

+It will give you a menu-based interface to create any smart contract you want.
+You can also use it to view existing smart contracts, such as the escrow.otc template (found in the escrow folder.)

 ----------------------------------------------------------------------------

-(MAKE YOUR OWN)
+EXAMPLES

-More specialized smart contracts are possible.
-The escrow and two_way_trade folders contain examples of this.
-They were modeled on create_smartcontract.ot but expand greatly on it, to create their own unique financial instruments.
+The escrow and two_way_trade folders contain examples of smart contracts created using the above tool.

 ----------------------------------------------------------------------------